ldziedziul/matterbook/README.md

 **Important!** Be aware that after each run matterbook.yml will be updated with new extended(long-lived) access token

 ## Run ##
-simply run `./matterbook.py`.
-If you want to start matterbook in background use `./matterbook-start.sh`
+Run `./matterbook-run.sh` to start matterbook in current terminal.
+If you want to start matterbook in the background use `./matterbook-start.sh`

 run `./matterbook-stop.sh` to stop matterbook